The Red Star: Development and predecessor works

-The Star Wars license was, at that time, held by Mike Richardson's Dark Horse Comics.
-Dark Horse was pivotal in the comics revival of the 80's, bringing a defiant rebel energy to the industry long dominated by the (then) aging titans Marvel and DC.
-Dark Horse had success with their first offering, Dark Empire, illustrated by the great Cam Kennedy, and wanted to expand their Star Wars line.
-Their first effort was Star Wars: Tales of the Jedi, designed as an anthology of different characters and artists.
-Gossett was awarded the two part story featured in the premiere issue and issue #2.
-The comics boom of the 80's was blossoming into a 1990's that would change the industry forever.
-Gossett recalled that "it was a different time in the industry.
-My royalty check from Tales of the Jedi #1 was enough that I bought a brand new Ford pickup truck".
-Gossett's editors, Barbara Kesel, Dan Thorsland and Bob Cooper, were mentors to Gossett through the entire run.

 Gossett's innovative designs and romantic imagery would keep him in the Old Republic for several more Star Wars series: "In the midst of all of this fun, I had learned so much about storytelling, I couldn't help but ask myself what kind of story I would tell.
 I was living in Berkeley at the time, and one night in my studio apartment, I thought long and hard about a project of my own.
-What came from it was The Red Star".
+What came from it was The Red Star."